mainul123/Project-for-Compsci/README.md

   - If not already present run: sudo apt-get install python3-matplotlib OR install matplotlib into your environment.
   - The main packages used are: numpy 1.13.3,  matplotlib 2.1.1
-  - A majority of testing was performed in Thonny, with the required package installed.
+  - A majority of testing was performed in Thonny, with the matplotlib package installed.
+No problems in Thonny were noted.
   - THE FILE TO BE RUN IS TITLED 'projecttests.py'.
   - The file also uses the following csv's: english.csv, finaldata.csv